gabeorosan/cryptoElection/README.md

 The results are displayed on the CTF page.
 If you want to run another election, you can re-initialize the CLA by clicking the first button on that page, which automatically starts a new election and clears the votes & candidates from the CTF page.

+The election is secured by using a DHKE protocol for each transaction to create an AES key and uses RSA private key encryption for authentication.
+Obviously, the information displayed on the CLA and CTF pages is just for vizualization and should not be displayed publicly in a real implementation - none of the user or agency actions access any unauthorized information without using the aforementioned cryptosystems for security.
+Because of this, it should be possible to use another service to do your encryption/decryption as long as the key sizes and hash functions are the same but the Cipher Helper server is provided to make it less tedious to actually partake in the voting yourself.
+This is clearly NOT a production-grade system and assumes there is nobody malicious messing with HTTP requests (for example, re-initializing the CLA or CTF), although there is no sensitive information that is sent without encryption and no "fake" validation numbers or votes can be added this way.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)